 5. Conclusion

-We have here shown that Ravenpack Analytics 4.0 is the most compelling tool to build a market reaction database.
+We have here shown that Ravenpack Big Data analytics is the most compelling tool to build a market reaction database.

 We have shown how its analytics helps you filter out noise and get to the stronger intraday signal.

+This study is a big data study as our financial spans the R1000 universe for the past ten years at the minute level with the requirement of 3 months historic data to compute our abnormal return and volatility.

-We have done that in a very general way for all categories unspecifically.
+We have done that in a very general way for all categories generally and shown a comprehensive ranking.

-The next step would be to focus on single specific categories and use Ravenpack more advanced analytics to improve them.

-Fact level tagging, event temporal assessment and category specific analytics (like our earnings type) will even more refine our profiles to give you a statistical edge.
+The next step would be to focus on single specific categories and use Ravenpack most advanced analytics to improve them: Ravenpack big data release provides us with new dimensions to do exactly that: Fact level tagging, event temporal assessment and category specific analytics (like our earnings type) will even more refine our profiles to give you a statistical edge.

+Then when market reaction is calibrated to the finest level, the next will be to build an event trading strategy based on those response calibration.
+This will be the next step of our research.

 6. References